From homotopy links to stratified homotopy theories: Preliminaries

 \begin{proof} Consider the following commutative diagram

-To prove the latter part of the proposition, it is enough to show that the vertical maps are weak-equivalences by two out of three.
-Now the second part of the proposition follows from \cite[Lemma A.3]{douSimp}, which applies to $\sd_P$ and $\lv_P$ as shown in the proof of \cite[Theorem 2.14]{douSimp}.
+The first part of the proposition asserts that the vertical morphisms are weak equivalences.
+Thus, by the two out of three law, the first assertion of the proposition implies the second assertion.
+For the first assertion, consider \cite[Lemma A.3]{douSimp}, which applies to $\sd_P$ and $\lv_P$ as shown in the proof of \cite[Theorem 2.14]{douSimp}.
 One can also prove this directly by checking that it holds on representables, then using the cube lemma in an inductive argument. \end{proof}